 - PBS Wash Buffer

-Note: The Capture and Detection Antibodies used must be against the target protein of interest present in the sample.
+Note: The Capture and Detection Antibodies used must be against the target protein of present in the sample.